forthtemple/openworlddart/readme.md

       stopaction:"idle" // Animation when reached final point );
 ```
-There are also procedures  to make it easy to add random chatter to an npc so for example:
+There are also procedures to make it easy to add random chatter to an npc.
+For example:

 <img src="https://github.com/user-attachments/assets/63442d1c-8c3c-4ecd-9d29-624e784c2182" width="256">